Texas-Robotics-Academy/markdown/virtual/install_choosing.md

-# Installing the Texas Robotics Academy Software

-You have several options for installing the Texas Robotics Academy software. *You only need to set up one of these things.*

-1. A bootable thumb drive (which we are sending to you with everything pre-installed).
+# Installation Method

+You will install using one of these two methods.

-2. A virtual machine running in your host operating system.
+1. A virtual machine running in your host operating system.
-3. A native Linux installation (either because you already run Ubuntu 18.04 or 20.04, or feel prepared to dual-boot your machine).
+2. A native Linux installation (because you already run Ubuntu 18.04).

 {{ site.data.alerts.note }}
 You only need to choose *one* method of installing the Texas Robotics Academy software, but you *must* do one of these.
 {{ site.data.alerts.end }}

-## Bootable Thumb Drive

-If this works, this is the simplest method and the one which performs the best.
-Unfortunately, our students run a wide variety of hardware, and not all hardware will work with the thumb drive that we have sent.

-If you would like to try this method.
-Click the link below.

-{{-}}Running from a Thumb Drive, install_thumb_drive, Try{{-}}

 ## Virtual Machine